projectcalico/calico/docs/source/l3-interconnectFabric.rst

 As mentioned earlier, there are two versions of this model, one with an set of Ethernet planes interconnecting the ToR switches, and the other where the core planes are also routers.
-The following diagrams may be useful for the discussion
+The following diagrams may be useful for the discussion.

 .. figure:: _static/l3-interconnectFabric/l3-fabric-diagrams-as-rack-l2-spine.*
    :align: center